or

 Written by Sarah Hastings-Woodhouse

-An integrated PhD in the UK is a route into doctoral study for those who do not have a Masters degree or lack specialised research training.
-They generally last four years, consisting of one year of Masters-level study followed by three years of PhD research.
+An integrated PhD in the UK provides a route into doctoral study for students who do not have a Masters degree or who lack specialised research training.
+These programmes usually last four years, with the first year focused on Masters-level study followed by three years of PhD research.

 Ready to start applying?
 Browse integrated PhD projects here on FindAPhD.